afsc-gap-products/gap_bs_data_report/README.md

 Seattle, WA 98195

-> This document is for informational purposes only and does not
-> necessarily represent the views or official position of the Department
-> of Commerce, the National Oceanic and Atmospheric Administration, or
-> the National Marine Fisheries Service.
-Not to be cited without
-> permission from the authors.

 > This code is always in development.
 Find code used for various reports
 > in the code
 > [releases](https://github.com/EmilyMarkowitz-NOAA/gap_bs_data_report/releases).